pog87/dementiawindow/report.md

 # 2.Theoretical Motivation

-As most of the literature focuses on memory decline in healthy older individuals and Alzheimer's patients, we aim at extending the current knowledge of cognitive decline to the executive functions' field, by exploring the relation between thickness measures and behavioral performance on executive functions' tasks that are similar across the datasets.
+As most of the literature focuses on memory decline in healthy older individuals and Alzheimer's patients, we aim at extending the current knowledge of cognitive decline to the executive functions' field, by exploring the relation between thickness measures (and brain volume measures) and behavioral performance on executive functions' tasks that are similar across the datasets.

 In this way, by performing this analysis on the full spectrum, we will be able to trace a continuous trajectory between the normal, pre-clinical and clinical population as far as cognitive control decline is concerned.
 # 3. Research Design